Puttaparthi: Air

 Puttaparthi Airport (IATA: PUT, ICAO: VOPN) is a domestic airport situated outside the village, 1 km from the Sathya Sai Baba Super Specialty Hospital.
 "It is a small airport with facilities for chartered flights rather than commercial aircraft.
 The airport was inaugurated on November 24, 1990 to serve the Super Speciality Hospital for emergency situations.
 The airstrip was constructed by L&T ECC.
 It was later extended to enable the operation of jet aircraft."
 It is owned by the Sri Sathya Sai Central Trust and is spread over 450 acre of land, housing a runway that is 2,230 metres long.

 The nearest International airport is the Kempegowda International Airport at Devanahalli, a suburb of Bangalore which is about 119 km from Puttaparthi.

 Sports

 Sri Sathya Sai International Centre for Sports and Sri Sathya Sai Hill View Stadium are two sporting facilities in Puttaparthi.
 Hill View Stadium was established in 1985 and is mainly used for cricket with a capacity of 50,000 people.
 The International Centre for Sports was established in 2006 with indoor facilities for Basketball, Volleyball, Tennis, Squash, Table Tennis, Badminton, Gymnastics and Yoga/Aerobics.

+Sri Sathya Sai Super Speciality Hospital, Puttaparthi

+The Sri Sathya Sai Institute of Higher Medical Sciences, Prasanthigram (SSSIHMS), near Puttaparti, Andhra Pradesh, is a 300 - bedded tertiary care hub spanning 320,000 square feet.
+It features 14 operating theatres, two cardiac catheterization labs, five in-patient wards, an ICU, and a 24 x 7 emergency unit.
+Advanced diagnostics include CT/MRI scanners, ultrasound, and automated labs for biochemistry, pathology, and microbiology.
+Support includes a blood bank and dietary.
+Specialties cover cardiology, CTVS, urology, ophthalmology, plastic surgery, gastroenterology, and orthopaedics, led by 200+ expert doctors.
+In 2024, the SSi Mantra Robotic Surgery System was added for precise, minimally invasive procedures.
+DNB training and ISRO telemedicine enhance its academic and outreach.

+Free Treatment Model: Inaugurated on 22 November 1991 by Bhagwan Sri Sathya Sai Baba, it pioneered totally free care; no bills, no cash counters—funded by donations.
+Over 33 years, it delivered 76 Lakh OPD visits, 5,25,000 surgeries, serving 66% low-income patients (< ₹30,000/year).
+Rooted in Seva, it provides world-class treatment.